 All roses should produce hips, although rugosa roses are said to have the best tasting hips.
 These are also generally the largest and most abundant.

-Caution: Don’t use rose hips from plants that have been treated with a pesticide that is not labeled for use on edibles.
+Don’t use rose hips from plants that have been treated with a pesticide that is not labeled for use on edibles.
+If you're not sure, it's best to avoid using them.

 Harvesting Rose Hips

 The best time to harvest your rose hips is after the first frost.
 Frost helps sweeten the flavor.
 They should still be firm and have good color.
-Leave the shriveled or dried hips for the birds to enjoy.
+Leave the shriveled or dried rose hips for the birds to enjoy; they won't be as tasty and may be too mushy to pick.

-Waiting until after a frost is also good for the plant, since cutting the hips before frost could encourage the rose to send out new growth which would be killed back at the next frost.
+Waiting until after a frost is also good for the plant, since cutting the hips before frost could encourage the rose to send out new growth which would only be killed back at the next frost.

 How to Prepare Rose Hips